philips-software/terraform-aws-account-setup/examples/cloudtrail/README.md

-## Cloudtrail with data events
+## Cloudtrail
-Example shows the usages of the cloudtrail feature with added data events
+Example shows the usages of the cloudtrail feature.

 - cloudtrail enabled
 - all defaults enabled